RadGPT: Constructing 3D Image-Text Tumor Datasets

-The structured and narrative reports in \dataset\ focus on tumors.
-Our reports can quantify multiple tumors in a CT scan so they are much more detailed than human-made reports (\S \ref{sec:fusion_results}).
+Like most abdominal CT datasets, \dataset\ focuses on tumors---as cancer is a major cause of death.
+Our reports can precisely measure and analyze multiple tumors in a CT, while human-made reports usually measure the largest tumors only (\S \ref{sec:fusion_results}).
 However, human-made reports cover multiple diagnoses unrelated to tumors.
-To get the best of both worlds, \method\ prompts a zero-shot LLM\footref{note:llm} to fuse the details in structured reports with the many diagnoses in human-made reports or clinical notes (Figures \ref{fig:fusion_TS} and \ref{fig:teaser}), generating \textit{fusion reports}. \dataset\ has 240 of them: 209 used clinical notes for TotalSegmentator CT scans \cite{bai2024m3d}, and 31 used notes from collaborating radiologists.
+To combine their strengths, \method\ prompts the zero-shot LLM (Llama 3.1 70B AWQ) to fuse the details in structured reports with the many diagnoses in human-made reports/clinical notes (Figures \ref{fig:fusion_TS} and \ref{fig:teaser}), generating \textit{enhanced human reports}. \dataset\ has 240 of them: 209 used clinical notes for TotalSegmentator CT scans \cite{bai2024m3d}, and 31 used notes from our radiologists.
+They span 66 diagnoses.